Phi Alpha Literary Society: History

 "On Thursday evening, September 25, 1845, seven students from Illinois College gathered in a small room on the third floor of the old dormitory and made a momentous and historic decision.
 In order to unite a group of men whose ideas and principles were similar enough as to desire a common bond of fellowship, a new society was to be organized.
 Five days later the Immortal Seven drew up and adopted the constitution that proved to be the birth certificate of Phi Alpha Literary Society."

-Founders

-The seven founders of Phi Alpha who are called the Immortal Seven are:
+The seven founders of Phi Alpha who are called the Immortal Seven were: